frankwillard/frankwillard/README.md

 🔭 I’m currently performing [computer vision research](https://bassconnections.duke.edu/project-teams/creating-artificial-worlds-ai-improve-energy-access-data-2021-2022) under Duke professor [Dr. Kyle Bradbury](https://ece.duke.edu/faculty/kyle-bradbury), exploring the benefit of synthetic satellite imagery (using the GP-GAN) for domain adaptation on an object detection task.

 🔗 My aforementioned research from this past summer can be found at [this link](https://frankwillard.github.io/AIforArtificialWorlds/).
-The repos for our summer work can be found at [@Duke-DP-Artificial-Worlds-with-AI](https://github.com/Duke-DP-Artificial-Worlds-with-AI) and this year's work can be found at [@Duke-BC-2021-AI-for-energy-access](https://github.com/Duke-BC-2021-AI-for-energy-access).
+The public repos for our summer work can be found at [@Duke-DP-Artificial-Worlds-with-AI](https://github.com/Duke-DP-Artificial-Worlds-with-AI) and this year's work can be found at [@Duke-BC-2021-AI-for-energy-access](https://github.com/Duke-BC-2021-AI-for-energy-access).

 📄 Learn more about my previous experiences and skills with my [LinkedIn](https://www.linkedin.com/in/frank-willard/) and [Downloadable Resume](https://www.linkedin.com/in/frank-willard/detail/overlay-view/urn:li:fsd_profileTreasuryMedia:(ACoAAC32qzgB_W9wyMys8OLxDYVk-Hl6Oh6SSfg,1635477597733)/).